-12 ESG Trends
+11 ESG Trends

-12.1 Do you see environmental, social and governance (ESG) or sustainability-related debt products in your jurisdiction?
+11.1 Do you see environmental, social and governance (ESG) or sustainability-related debt products in your jurisdiction?
 If yes, please describe recent documentation trends and the types of debt products (e.g., green bonds, sustainability-linked loans, etc.).

 In the Cayman Islands, the landscape regarding ESG and their impact on debt and equity finance is continuously adapting to the global market.
-Issuers of debt and equity finance are increasingly incorporating ESG debt products into their financing arrangements.
+Issuers of debt and equity finance are increasingly incorporating ESG debt products into their financing arrangements, though their popularity is not ubiquitous in the market.